 - 1. Substitute teaching may only be done if: - a.
 The district allows student teacher interns to serve as a substitute teacher. - b.
 The student teacher intern has met the district/school criteria for substitute teaching. - c.
-The substitute teaching takes place in the classroom they have been assigned to and on a limited basis, or no more than four times outside of the placement classroom during the course of the student teaching internship. - 2.
-Longer periods of time beyond four days must be requested to the appropriate Program Director.
-In situations where the student teacher intern shares time in more than one classroom substitute teaching is not advised.
+The substitute teaching takes place in the classroom they have been assigned to and on a limited basis, or no more than four times outside of the placement classroom during the course of the student teaching internship. - d.
+The student teacher intern is registered with the appropriate substitute teacher service; they shall be a paid substitute teacher. - Longer periods of time beyond four days must be requested to the appropriate Student Teaching Placement Coordinator.
+In situations where the student teacher intern shares time in more than one classroom, substitute teaching is not advised.